mendersoftware/mender-docs/11.General/00.Hosted-Mender-regions/docs.md

     category: docs
 ---

 Hosted Mender is available in Europe and the US.
 Each instance is fully isolated and provides all the Mender features.
-Artifacts are distributed globally using Cloudflare's CDN network to ensure low latency.
+Artifacts are distributed globally using Cloudflare's global network to ensure low latency.
 However, European Enterprise customers can contact sales to restrict the Artifact location to only reside within Europe.

 ## Regions